Mihrab Khan

 Mihrab Khan (died 1649) was a military commander in Safavid Iran.
 A member of the Mirimanidze clan, he is first mentioned as serving as the governor of Bost during an unknown date.
-Later, he was appointed as the governor of Astarabad, and in 1649 was appointed as the governor of the newly captured city of Qandahar, where he died during the same year.
-In Qandahar, he was succeeded by his Georgian kinsman Otar Beg.
+Later, he was appointed as the governor of Astarabad, and in 1649 was appointed as the governor of the newly captured city of Kandahar, where he died during the same year.
+In Kandahar, he was succeeded by his Georgian kinsman Otar Beg.